Keynote Speakers

 National Taiwan University of Science and Technology

-Title: High-power PCG-DFB Lasers for Optical Interconnect and Optical Sensing Recent Progress of Silicon Photonics
+Title: High-power PCG-DFB Lasers for Optical Interconnect and Optical Sensing

 Abstract: High-power DFB lasers with high efficiency and reliability are highly demanded for applications like co-packaged optics (CPO) for AI/HPC applications. light detection and ranging (LiDAR) systems, and free space optical (FSO) communication.
 Besides high output power, reduced relative intensity noise (RIN) and narrow linewidth are required for most of the applications.
 The demands for high-power lasers are dramatically increasing due to the needs of using one laser to feed many optical modulators in CPO based optical transceivers.
 Many groups have recently reported high-power, narrow linewidth, single-mode operation, and low-RIN semiconductor lasers by optimizing the lateral waveguide structure.
 We proposed to use multiple-section cascaded PCG-DFB structure to raise the photon density at the output end and thus enhance the output power.
 In this talk we will demonstrate experimentally the performance enhancement for PCG-DFB high-power laser with up to 10 grating segments and manifest the potential mechanisms leading the power boost and reduction in linewidth.